How Can I Win an Argument?

 10.)
 Postpone action to give both sides time to think through the problem (and calm down).
 Suggest that a new meeting be held later that day or the next day, when all the facts may be brought to bear.

-Finally, ask yourself these questions when met with a disagreement:
+Ask yourself these questions when met with arguments.

 Will my reaction elevate the estimation good people have of me?